-Roosters halfback Gary Freeman wins the prestigious Dally M award at a grand final breakfast at Sydney’s Regent Hotel.
+Roosters halfback Gary Freeman wins the prestigious Dally M Medal at a grand final breakfast at Sydney’s Regent Hotel.

-Kerrod Holland was born in Singleton.
-The goal-kicking centre made his NRL debut for Canterbury in 2016 and has played more than 50 first-grade games for the club across the course of his first three seasons.
+Kerrod Holland is born in Singleton.
+The goal-kicking centre made his NRL debut for Canterbury in 2016 and announced his retirement at the end of the club's 2020 campaign.

 Canberra send captain Mal Meninga out on a winning note with a commanding 36-12 grand final victory over Canterbury.
 David Furner claims the Clive Churchill Medal as man of the match and later becomes one of seven Canberra players chosen in the Kangaroo squad.
 Furner emulates the feat of his father, Don who toured with the Kangaroos in 1956-57.

 Meninga intercepts a pass in his last game as a Raider